 - Study foreign language.
 If you cannot communicate across cultures, you will not be considered for international fellowships.
 Language study opens up research opportunities to you and allows you to conduct primary research while living and studying abroad.
 Keep in mind that many Ph.D. programs require you to have knowledge of one or two foreign languages in order to graduate;

-- Study abroad.
+- Education abroad.
 Nothing demonstrates interest in international issues more than stepping outside of your own comfort zone and living and studying overseas.
-Study away participants are responsible, motivated, self-reliant, and confident.
+Education abroad participants are responsible, motivated, self-reliant, and confident.
 These same characteristics are valued in fellowship applicants;

 - Complete the Departmental Distinction Program in the Honors College.
 Students who execute long-term original research projects under the guidance of a faculty mentor are doing the exact same things that graduate students do.
 If you can demonstrate that you have the skills and experience to complete such projects successfully, you are far more likely to be considered for funding;